Ryan T. Allen

 I’m an Assistant Professor in the Management and Organization department at the University of Washington.

 I study how organizations identify innovation opportunities with high commercial potential.
-Specifically, I examine how customer feedback, data analytics, and experimentation influence the search for these opportunities.
-While it is commonly recommended to adhere closely to observable demand indicators, I develop and test new theories that challenge the efficacy of these recommendations and explore conditions under which they can be misleading.
-To learn more, click the link to my research page.
+Specifically, I examine how customer feedback, data analytics, and experimentation influence the opportunities organizations perceive and choose to pursue.
+While it is commonly recommended to adhere closely to observable empirical demand, I develop and test new theories that challenge these recommendations and explore when such data-driven approaches can be misleading.
+For example, see my most recent paper published at ASQ, Methodological Pluralism and Innovation in Data-driven Organizations.
+To learn more about my research, click the link to my research page.

 My current research interest follows my prior publications on algorithms+judgment, machine learning methods, innovation in global R&D, and industry dynamics.